 Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
-The members of our audit committee will be Messrs. , and , will serve as chairman of the audit committee.
+The members of our audit committee will be Messrs.
+Harwood, Markison and O'Neil.
+Mr. Harwood will serve as chairman of the audit committee.

-Each member of the audit committee is financially literate and our board of directors has determined that expert" as defined in applicable SEC rules.
+Each member of the audit committee is financially literate and our board of directors has determined that Mr. Harwood qualifies as an "audit committee financial expert" as defined in applicable SEC rules.